1. Hong Kong’s “Friday” news project is a commie plot from Beijing, right?

 You can read the story of this Hong Kong icon here.

-12. But you can’t deny that the Friday project is a pro-China news group, like China Daily, right?
+14. Still, you can’t deny that the Friday project is a pro-China news group, like China Daily, right?

 No, it’s not like Chinese government media at all.
 The Friday outlets (which include a website, a YouTube channel, lively social media pages, live forums on stage, and occasional TV shows) are very different.
 Just take a look – we do a lot of humor, cartoons, opinion columns, and a range of journalistic material from investigative reports to video shorts.
-Chinese government media is not known for being jokey and sarcastic.
+Chinese government media is not known for being cheeky, jokey and sarcastic.

-13. So are you saying that the Friday project is just another private, impartial media outlet, like its western equivalents?
+15. So are you saying that the Friday project is just another private, impartial media outlet, like its western equivalents?

 Actually, no. It’s not like a western news outlet and doesn’t want to be one, says editor Nury Vittachi.
 This is a soapbox topic for him, so we’ll let him answer it: